codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 For GitOps, you have our unique Products and Environments dashboards to track and manage Argo CD application deployments.

 ##### Codefresh CLI
-The CLI for the Pipelines module interacts with Codefresh to:
+The CLI for Codefresh Pipelines can:
 * Perform any UI operation
 * Create complex automation from your local machine
 * Create and run pipelines for complex use cases using the CLI within pipeline steps